Women - Take the Hormone Balance Test

 - SYMPTOM GROUP 1

 Progesterone deficiency: this is the most common hormone imbalance among women of all ages.
 You may need to change your diet, get off of synthetic hormones (including birth control pills), and you may need to use some progesterone cream.
 (This is explained in detail in Dr. Lee's books, What Your Doctor May Not Tell You About Menopause and What Your Doctor May Not Tell You About PREMenopause).
-You may also want to consider a hormone test for progesterone and estradiol.
+You may also want to consider an Estrogen Dominance Test for your progesterone to estradiol ratio.

 - SYMPTOM GROUP 2

 Estrogen deficiency: This hormone imbalance is most common in menopausal women; especially if you are petite and/or slim.
 You may need to make some special changes to your diet; take some women's herbs; and some women may even need a little bit of natural estrogen (about one-tenth the dose prescribed by most doctors).
 You may also want to consider a hormone test for the estrogen estradiol.

 Excess estrogen: In women, this is most often solved by getting off of the conventional synthetic hormones most often prescribed by doctors for menopausal women.
 You might enjoy this article: How to Get Off HRT.
 Once you're on a natural hormone regimen, you may want to get a hormone profile saliva test, Hormone Profile III.